Skip to content

 What does secured debt mean?

-Debt that is backed by specific assets the company owns.
+Debt that is backed by specific company assets.